 As more information comes to hand on how each Strata insurer plans to manage the application of the Terrorism Insurance Levy, Whitbread will keep you informed.

 If you have any questions, or would like to discuss this issue further, please contact your Whitbread Account Manager Ph.
 1300 424 627 or email firstname.lastname@example.org.

-This article is not intended to be advice and you should not rely on it as a substitute for any form of advice.
+This article is not intended to be personal advice and you should not rely on it as a substitute for any form of personal advice.
 Please contact Whitbread Associates Pty Ltd ABN 69 005 490 228 Licence Number: 229092 trading as Whitbread Insurance Brokers for further information or refer to our website.